Awards

 The presiding OSCA Council determines who is to receive this award and follows the Association’s Honorary Life Membership Guidelines policy.
 The Honorary Life Membership is bestowed at the Association’s AGM and President’s Dinner in November each year.

-The 2024 Honorary Life Membership was awarded to John Jeffreys (’69)
+The 2024 Honorary Life Membership was awarded to Philip Wright (’69)

-Without doubt, John is an exemplary recipient of OSCA Honorary Life Membership.
+Without doubt, Philip is an exemplary recipient of OSCA Honorary Life Membership.

 Click on the link below for information about membership criteria and the nomination process.